churchincanberra/churchincanberra.github.io/e4b1ffcb4ee645488a4729bd77e0b3d89bc0a70d/announcements.md

 11:00am -&nbsp;Open Session&nbsp;(training message and testing trainees)<br>
 1:00 pm - Conclude and love feast<br>
 <br>
 We pray for more saints to be released to enjoy the open sessions of the training.
-There will be an alloted time for saints to share after the&nbsp;message&nbsp;<br>
+There will be an allotted time for saints to share after the&nbsp;message&nbsp;<br>
 <br>
 A&nbsp;<u><strong>love feast</strong></u>&nbsp;will follow the message.
 Please bring a dish.</p>
 </blockquote>